MZG lab 2017

 Berna compleated her BSc in Biological Sciences and MSc in Reproductive Biology and at Akdeniz University, Turkey.
 In 2013, she started her PhD in Histology-Embryology at Akdeniz University.
 Berna was awarded a Research Fellowship to perfom her PhD research and joined Magda's group in 2015 for 1 year period.
 Her work investigates the role of signaling of the pre- to post-implantation development.

-Rosie joined Magdalena's group in 2016 as a technician for her gap year.
-She has previously attended Hills Road Sixth Form College and is going on to study Biological Sciences at University in September 2017 .
+Juliet joined us in 2016 as a personal assistant to Magdalena and lab technician to the lab.
+She has previously attended Hills Road Sixth Form College and is going on to study Medicine at university in September 2018.

 Former Group Members: